SkylineCommunications/dataminer-docs/user-guide/Cloud_Platform/AboutCloudPlatform/Connecting_your_DataMiner_System_to_the_cloud.md

 1. Specify the following information in the pop-up window:

-   - *Organization*: Specify your organization, either by selecting it in the drop-down box if it already exists in the system, or by clicking *Create new* and specifying your name and DNS.
+   - *Organization*: Specify your organization, either by selecting it in the drop-down box if it already exists in the system or by clicking *Create new* and specifying your name and DNS.

    - *DMS name*: Specify the name you want to use for your DMS.